 25. Natural Sleep Aid

-This natural sleep aid by Better Rest is full of natural, non-habit-forming herbal ingredients like Valerian, Melatonin, Chamomile, and Lemon Balm to help you drift into dreamland.
+This natural sleep aid is full of natural, non-habit-forming herbal ingredients like Melatonin, Passion Flower, Chamomile, and Lemon Balm to help you drift into dreamland.
 This is one essential product for every world traveler.

-Band-aids are not exactly a beauty product, but essential none-the-less.
+Band-aids are not exactly a travel beauty product but are essential nonetheless.
 When packing for a vacation, most women have some trouble picking shoes that will be comfortable and stylish.
 And occasionally the stylish option wins if you are short on space.
 Prepare for a few potential blisters by throwing a pack of Band-aids in your suitcase.
 They’ll protect your feet during long days out exploring the city.

 27. Travel Toothbrush